 Hyper-V Integration Services control all kinds of things.
 The proper communication between host and VM requires up-to-date integration services.
 In addition, critical driver software is also contained in integration service components.

-When it comes to Hyper-V live backups, Hyper-V Integration Services are of paramount importance because the VSS backup signal is passed from the host into the VM via integration service components.
+When it comes to live virtual machine backups, Hyper-V Integration Services are of paramount importance because the VSS backup signal is passed from the host into the VM via integration service components.
 Without this working flawlessly, Hyper-V can’t perform live backups at all.
 Backups are then run in Saved State mode, meaning the VMs are saved, powered off, and come back online after the VSS shadow has completed.

 Unfortunately Microsoft hasn’t found a convenient way to fix this issue.
 Each time you update Windows on the Hyper-V host, Microsoft may or may not update the Hyper-V Integration Services on the host side only.
 You then need to mount the vmguest.iso into each VM to check if an update is required.
 On Windows Server 2012 you can see if the integration services are up-to-date in the Hyper-V Manager.
 Yet, you need to check manually and update manually.
 In addition, these updates require the VM to be rebooted.
 It’s no surprise then that many IT admins push this off and later forget about it.